 5. Take a Short Nap After Lunch

-When I worked in an office I usually had up to an hour for my lunch break.
+When I worked in an office, I usually had up to an hour for my lunch break.
 If I went out for lunch, then driving, plus waiting in line, usually took up my entire break.
-Even when I brought lunch, it was difficult to get a quick rest in someplace private in the work environment and my car would just be too cold or hot depending on the season.
+Even when I brought lunch, it was difficult to get a quick rest in someplace private in the work environment, and my car would just be too cold or hot depending on the season.

 I take advantage of these strange times by eating my lunch and still having some time for a quick nap.
 After 20 to 25 minutes and a cup of coffee, I’m more rested and even more alert during the second half of the work day.
-I still put in my 8 hours because even with an hour lunch break I usually end up going over the work day.
+I still put in my 8 hours because even with an hour lunch break, I usually end up going over the work day.

 6. Clean Your Work Desk

 Navy SEAL Admiral William H. McRaven advises that making your bed every day can change your life.
-So too should you cleaning or “making” your work desk every day.
+So too should you be cleaning or “making” your work desk every day.
 I don’t promise this will be life-changing, but it may help you remove distractions.

 My work desk can get cluttered easily.
 If my desk is cluttered at the start of a workday, clearing away almost everything except for a notepad and my mouse and keyboard, then turning my phone upside-down and turning off notifications (or even better, starting my Pomodoro timer and placing my phone in a drawer) helps my mind click into work mode.